Youmy001/apine-framework-example/README.md

 An example project showcasing most of the features available on APIne Framework.

-> This example is currently using an undocumented and unstable version of APIne Framework.

 ## Requirements

 See [APIne Framework](https://github.com/Youmy001/apine-framework)'s project on GitHub for more information on requirements